Written by: CRO:NYX Team

 Use descriptive keywords:

-Good alt tags help all the hard working web crawlers to figure out what your images are about while they further index your site.
+Good alt tags help all the hard-working web crawlers to figure out what your images are about while they further index your site.
 They are also used by screen readers to describe the image to visually impaired users.
-Providing alt tags gives good context to the web crawlers, helps visually impaired users, and helps your web pages ranking as well.
+Providing alt tags gives good context to the web crawlers, helps visually impaired users, and helps your web page ranking as well.
 Image alt tags should describe the image without stuffing keywords.
 Think how you would describe the image to someone who can’t see it.

 GIFs afford transparencies and animation but their cost comes at the file size.
 Having a 1500px wide gif wouldn’t be the best option for your site's loading page speed.
 It’s best to keep the file sizes at less than 1MB especially if you intend to use them as a background image for your hero section.
 You will want to have a high res video in your hero section as a smaller gif may be really pixelated if it’s forced to upscale in your browser.